dirtycomputer/dirtycomputer.github.io/_pages/about.md

 - Hongming Dai (National University of Singapore)
 - Xingrun Xing (Beijing Academy of Artificial Intelligence, Chinese Academy of Sciences)
-- Yinghao Zhu (Beihang Univeristy)
+- Yinghao Zhu (Beihang Univeristy -> The University of Hong Kong)
 - Gangming Zhao (The University of Hong Kong)
 - Hantao Zhang (University of Science and Technology of China -> EPFL)
 - Hao Wang (Beihang Univeristy)